BjornMelin/ai-job-scraper/docs/adrs/ADR-006-hybrid-strategy.md

 ## Description

-Simple threshold-based hybrid strategy: use local models for tasks under 8000 tokens, cloud for larger tasks.
-Let vLLM and tenacity handle all complexity.
+Simple threshold-based hybrid strategy using local models for tasks under 8000 tokens with cloud fallback, leveraging vLLM and tenacity for complexity management.

 ## Context